 Hello all!
 Here’s some bio of myself.
 I am, by the way, Rick Battams.
 I use Arby (RB) all over the net, or try to.
 I often end up using a variation of Arby because the name’s already in use or for some other reason.
 I used Arby on Baywords.
 I couldn’t use it on WordPress because someone (me?) is already using it.
 So here I’m Arrby.

 It’s not that I imagine that it makes me invisible.
 But I quite possibly avoid getting harassed by yahoos and other unhinged folks who hate to hear views that don’t jibe with the propaganda they think is revealed truth.
-It’s probably too easy for folks to hit a few keys and make someone else miserable.
+It’s probably easy enough for some folks to hit a few keys and make someone who gets their attention, and under their skin, miserable.
 I’m just filtering those people out of my life and cutting out the crap a little, theoretically.
 I very well know that there are those out there – also yahoos and unhinged but smart, capable and empowered – who could get through any amount of disguising myself I might do.

 I really don’t want to hide.
 I’m just being cautious, to a reasonable, not extreme, extent.